 Canon 100D vs G1X Mark III

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in March 2013 and October 2017.
 The 100D is a DSLR, while the G1X Mark III is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G1X Mark III provides 24 MP.
+The 100D has a resolution of 17.9 megapixels, whereas the G1X Mark III provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (16 percent) than the Canon 100D.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 100D||117 mm||91 mm||69 mm||407 g||380||n||Mar 2013||549||ebay.com|